ewdlop/AimBotsNotes/README.md

 https://www.youtube.com/@SwedishTwat

-Aim Bot note for Counter Strike Global Offensive
+Aim Bot note for Counter Strike Global Offensive.
+Disclaimer: Do not use this in multiplayer mode!!!!!!!